QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

     \dot{ψ}(t) = Q(t)^T ψ(t)

 given the initial condition :math:`\psi(0)` and where the :math:`Q(t)` intensity matrix is allows to vary with time.
-In the simplest case of a constant :math:`Q` matrix, this is a simple constant-coefficient system of Linear ODEs with coefficients :math:`Q^T`
+In the simplest case of a constant :math:`Q` matrix, this is a simple constant-coefficient system of linear ODEs with coefficients :math:`Q^T`.

 If a stationary equilibria exists, note that :math:`\dot{ψ}(t) = 0`, and the stationary solution :math:`ψ^{*}` needs to fulfill